 ….

+An AP affiliated with the AP MLD in the EPCS Priority Access enabled state may transmit a broadcast EPCS Priority Access Enable Request frame which contains updated EDCA parameters carried in Priority Access Multi-Link element to non-AP MLDs in the enabled state (#10474, #10888, #10889).

 When triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSTEARDOWN.request primitive, an EPCS AP MLD shall use the following procedure for changing the EPCS priority access state to torn down.

 35.17.2.2.5 Procedures at the receiving non-AP MLD